 Hospitality firms with an environment strategy centering on reduce, reuse, and recycle (the 3R’s) increase their profitability and market value, shows research led by Alexis Ionnadis of the University of East Anglia’s Norwich Business School.

 The hospitality sector is energy and water-intensive and uses single-use materials.
 The 3R’s strategy in the context of the hospitality industry can be focused on water, energy, and waste efficiency, for a reduction in emissions and resource use.

 The 3Rs is a hierarchy of effort for the best results.
 First, Reducing eliminates the need for reducing and recycling.
 Examples of reduction practices can mean the installation of better insulation, better energy management, and food, packaging, or paper waste; and fertiliser and pesticide use.

 Second, Reusing a product or part of it contributes towards reducing.
 Examples of reusing practices include reusing linens/towels, reusing furniture, crockery, and cutlery, and using products made from recycled materials.

-Third, Recycling converting materials into new products.
+Third, Recycling converts materials into new products.
 It focuses primarily on waste management practices.
-Examples of recycling practices include recycling shampoo and soap and their containers and separating-out waste on site.
+Examples of recycling practices include recycling shampoo and soap and their containers and separating out waste on-site.

 Reuse, reduce, and recycle in the hospitality industry can be applied practically in the following different areas: